Model-agnostic Selective Labeling with Provable Statistical Guarantees: Method

 \subsection{Conformal Labeling}

 Our previous section shows that existing methods cannot guarantee the quality of AI-assigned labels.
-To address this limitation, we propose \textbf{Conformal Labeling}, which identifies instances where AI predictions can be provably trusted by controlling the FDR.
-Our approach is composed of three primary steps: quantifying uncertainty, constructing conformal $p$-values, and thresholding.
+To address this, we propose \textbf{Conformal Labeling}, a model-agnostic method to identify a subset where AI predictions can be provably trusted by controlling the FDR.
+Our method is composed of three primary steps: quantifying uncertainty, constructing conformal $p$-values, and thresholding.

-\paragraph{Uncertainty quantification.} Our approach builds on a key insight: we should select instances where the model exhibits high confidence in its predictions.
-To quantify the model confidence, we define an uncertainty score $\mathcal{S}: \mathcal{X}\to\mathbb{R}$, where a higher value indicates greater model uncertainty.
-We note that in the conformal inference framework, this score function is also known as the non-conformity score function.
+\paragraph{Uncertainty quantification.} Our method builds on a key insight: we should select instances where the model exhibits high confidence in its predictions.
+To quantify the model confidence, we define an uncertainty (non-conformity) score $\mathcal{S}: \mathcal{X}\to\mathbb{R}$, where a higher value indicates greater model uncertainty.
 For example, we employ $\mathcal{S}(X)=1-\max_{y\in\mathcal{Y}}f_y(X)$ as our uncertainty score function \citep{hendrycks2016baseline}.
 This score is a valid measure of uncertainty, since prior works establish that misclassified samples generally receive lower probability scores (i.e., $\max_{y\in\mathcal{Y}}f_y(X)$) than correctly classified ones \citep{hendrycks2016baseline, tu2024does}.

 \paragraph{Statistical guarantee via conformal $p$-value.} To provide a statistical guarantee, we reformulate our problem as the following multiple hypothesis testing problem: